 So this is what I will be doing over the next three weeks: Being ‘round and about with great, fun people, visiting the beaches of one of Europe’s most beautiful islands and tell the world, where to find the pearls and diamonds among Gran Canaria’s beaches.
 Without doubt, my job as Beach Editor comes as close to employee’s paradise as it possibly can!

-Coming up soon: Read about my first days „on-site“ and my new office in a gorgeous Spanish villa in Las Palomas – an how I manage to work in the middle of a place where everyone else is on vacation…
+Read about my first days “on-site” and my new office in a gorgeous Spanish villa in Las Palomas – and how I manage to work in the middle of a place where everyone else is on vacation…

 What is this blog about?
 Find out here…